boxblinkracer/cypress-testrail/README.md

 The integration has 2 different modes, that you can select while running our **Setup CLI** command.

-#### 3.1 Mode A: Send result to specific Run in TestRail
+#### 3.1 Mode A: Send results to one or more runs in TestRail

-With this mode, all results are fired against an existing Test Run in TestRail.
+With this mode, all results are fired against an existing Test Run or a list of Test Runs in TestRail.
 This is a good option if you have already prepared your plan in TestRail and just need to have Cypress doing the work for you.

 Please keep in mind, that the provided run must not be closed, so that the TestRail API allows you to send results to it.